- Doing without the profit motive

 A lot of unemployment under capitalism can be attributed to a failure of the price system.
 To start with, it is hard to imagine a system of social ownership having insufficient aggregate demand.

 As far as I can see there is no way funds could go unspent.
 Taxes are automatically spent on investment and other collective activities.
-Likewise with surplus funds in superannuation and other insurance schemes.
+The same would be the case for surplus funds in superannuation and other insurance schemes.
 While there is room for some mismatch between saving and borrowing by individuals for consumer goods, excess borrowing can be choked off with an interest charge and excess savings borrowed by the authorities for investment or other collective spending.

 In the case of supply, you will not have enterprises being unable to produce simply because of the credit system has gone crazy.
 Under social ownership there is no equivalent of being unable to borrow and having creditors breathing down your neck.
 Certainly you will always have enterprises going out of business because they are no longer needed or being re-organized in the case of inefficient operations.
 However, that does not create a general supply problem.